 The body is an impressive machine, but as amazing as it is, it’s not 100% efficient.
-Did you know that we sometimes only absorb 10% of the nutrients that are available in the food we eat?
-The same can be said for other things we put in our bodies such as vitamins or medicines–including the common MAT medication, Suboxone.
-The real question is “What can be done about it?”
+Did you know that we sometimes only absorb 10% of the nutrients in the food we eat?
+The same can be said for other things we put in our bodies, such as vitamins or medicines–including the common MAT medication, Suboxone.
+The real question is, “What can be done about it?”

 The solution isn’t simply to increase your intake of the substance but to improve your body’s ability to extract and absorb those good things you’re consuming.
 Fortunately, science has unlocked several ways to aid our body and help it extract as many benefits as possible from the things we consume.
-Here are 4 ways how to increase the effects of suboxone (plus, things you should avoid) to get the greatest benefit from your other medications.
+Here are 4 ways to increase the effects of suboxone (plus things you should avoid) to get the most significant benefit from your other medications.

 How to Increase the Effects of Suboxone